MaterializeInc/materialize/doc/user/content/overview/isolation-level.md

 ## Serializable

-The SQL standard defines the Serializable isolation level as preventing the following three phenomenons:
+The Serializable isolation level prevents the following phenomena:

 - **P1 (”Dirty Read”):**
   > "SQL-transaction T1 modifies a row.
 SQL-transaction T2 then reads that row before T1 performs a